steelbreeze/pivot/README.md

 It also focuses just on dimension and cube creation, without any layout considerations keeping it small and unopinionated.
 ### n-cubes
-The libary allows 1-n dimensions to be passed into the cube function allowing n-cube (or hypercube) generation.
+The libary allows 1-n dimensions to be passed into the pivot function allowing n-cube (or hypercube) generation.

 ## Installation
 ### NPM